-To participate in validator elections, users must first make a transfer of Celo Gold to the
+To participate in validator elections, users must first make a transfer of CELO to the

 LockedGold smart contract.